Share this Article

 Bulgarian groceries?
 Egyptian?
 Polish?

 “I love going to Morscher's Pork Store for kielbasa and salamis.
 I moved to New York from Russia in 2012, and Polish delicacies are very similar to Russian ones.
 I'd also highly recommend checking out Ridgewood Chocolate, and Foret Wines, for a nice natural vino to complete a beautiful summer meal.
 For pantry and produce I go to Food Bazaar.
 I love grabbing breakfast and coffee at Norma's, their biscuits are fresh and to die for, and Son De Cali, a Colombian bakery has lovely baked goods.
-And I would def recommend Bunker, a Vietnamese restaurant for dinner, it's a modern twist on lovely classics, and Creme & Sugar for Peruvian Ice Cream.
+And I would def recommend Bunker, a Vietnamese restaurant for dinner, (patio open) it's a modern twist on lovely classics.
 Favorite take out spots?
 Tasty Thai because their curries are just too good—extra creamy and loaded.” —Irina

 “Food Bazaar is the best go-to-spot to get anything you need.
 Anyone that comes to visit me from outside of New York always says that it’s one of the highlights of their trip.
 Not kidding.
 It’s a huge supermarket, but the workers are incredibly friendly, there is always lively music playing, and the food there is truly fresh…There is also no shortage of delis and international food stores in the area for a quick bite or specific dish.